Volektyn/whataboutfilm/README.md

 # whataboutfilm

-Scrapper, based on Flask, which returns random film poster
+Scrapper, based on Flask and BeautifulSoup, which returns random film poster